urbit/docs/docs/using.md

 sort: 1
 ---

-# Using
+# Get Started

-These short guides will get you installed, setup, and walk you through the basic features of Urbit.
+These short guides will get you installed, setup, and will walk you through the basic features of Urbit.

 <list/>